-Debbie Dent wore pastel pink on the day the whole world went straight to hell.
+Debbie Dent wore pastel pink to work on the day the world went straight to hell.

 That morning she came to the coffee shop where I worked.
 Batting her fake eyelashes, she humble bragged about her lavish vacation on Bora Bora.

 I remember wondering who even goes to Bora Bora anymore these days.

 I remember wincing when she stage-whispered.
 “Lord, I don’t know what I’d do if I had to eke out a living scraping up people’s crumbs and leftovers for a living every day”

 The thing is, Debbie and I, we used to be friends when we were kids.
 That is, until one day, Debbie got mad at something or another I did to her doll and sent her big brother to beat me up.
 I was nine and he was eleven, but I did karate, so when he punched me in the gut, I tripped him and kicked him in the teeth.

 That’s how we wound up as petty rivals all through middle and high school.
 At least, that’s how I remember it.

 From time to time, she came to the café, spitefully strutting her stuff and I’d laugh bitterly on the inside.